 THE REST OF THE STORY

-During his tenure at Edmond North, the orchestra received fourteen consecutive State Sweepstakes Awards with ten consecutive Accent Medals, the highest honor given by the state activities association.
-The orchestra was honored by the Oklahoma Music Educators Association as the 2012 and 2008 High School Honor Orchestra to perform at the state conference, and also in 2012, performed at the prestigious Midwest Clinic in Chicago.
-Under his direction, the orchestra twice performed on the National Youth Concert in Carnegie Hall.
+For 15 years Peter was Director of Orchestras at Edmond North High School.
+Under his direction, the orchestra twice performed on the National Youth Concert in Carnegie Hall and in 2012 were selected to perform at the prestigious Midwest Clinic in Chicago.
+The orchestra received fourteen consecutive State Sweepstakes Awards with ten consecutive Accent Medals, the highest honor given by the state activities association.
+The orchestra was also honored by the Oklahoma Music Educators Association as the 2012 and 2008 High School Honor Orchestra to perform at the state conference.

 As a solo artist, Peter specializes in singer-songwriter acoustic-pop genres and enjoys playing guitar and singing from the influences of James Taylor and other 60s & 70s folk-pop artists.
-Audiences are also entertained with his solo electric violin and looping pedal station performances.
+Audiences are also drawn in with his solo electric violin and looping pedal station performances.
 He performs regularly on the Arts Council of Oklahoma City’s “Art Moves” series, and can be seen regularly throughout the OKC metro.
-As a songwriter, Peter has over 20 original songs registered with Broadcast Music Inc. (BMI), and in 2018 released his debut solo album, titled I Have A Dream, published under Songs To ReJoyce Publishing (BMI) and available wherever you download music or on his website.
+As a songwriter, Peter has over 30 original songs registered with Broadcast Music Inc. (BMI), and in 2018 released his debut solo album, titled I Have A Dream, published under Songs To ReJoyce Publishing (BMI) and available wherever you download music or on his website.